Top 10 Must-Visit Historical Sites in Italy

 10. Santa Maria delle Grazie and The Last Supper

-The Church and Convent of Santa Maria delle Grazie is another outstanding work of Milanese architecture.
-It was initially built beginning in 1463, but reworked in the late 15th century by Bramante who is generally considered one of the great Renaissance masters.
-But, this emblem of the Catholic tradition has not found its way onto the UNESCO world heritage list due to a mere architectural feat…
+The Church and Convent of Santa Maria delle Grazie is another outstanding work of Milanese architecture and one of our must-see historical sites in Italy.
+It was initially built beginning in 1463, but reworked in the late 15th century by Bramante, who is generally considered one of the great Renaissance masters.
+But this emblem of the Catholic tradition has not found its way onto the UNESCO World Heritage list due to a mere architectural feat…

-Within the church’s refectory, on its western wall, hands Leonardo da Vinci’s great fresco “The Last Supper”, painted between the years 1496 and 1497.
-Uniquely symbolic of the creative human genius, the fresco is available for viewing by the public.
+Within the church’s refectory, on its western wall, hangs Leonardo da Vinci’s great fresco “The Last Supper”, painted between the years 1496 and 1497.
+Uniquely symbolic of the creative human genius, the fresco is available for public viewing.
 This didn’t always seem so likely, however.
-When the site of the church was struck by Allied bombing in 1943 but “The Last Supper” miraculously made it unscathed.
+When the site of the church was struck by Allied bombing in 1943, “The Last Supper” miraculously made it out unscathed.

 There you have it!
-Hopefully, Oliver’s Travels’ top 10 historical sites in Italy have inspired you to take a little trip of your own.
-If so, don’t forget to take a look at our luxury holiday villas in Italy, and get in touch with our concierge team if you need any help with your search.
+Hopefully Oliver’s Travels’ top 10 historical sites in Italy have inspired you to take a little trip of your own.
+If so, don’t forget to take a look at our luxury holiday villas in Italy, and get in touch with our concierge team if you need any help with your holiday planning.